Unsupervised Denoising for Signal-Dependent and Row-Correlated Imaging Noise: Method

-Our AR decoder has a 1-dimensional receptive field that is sufficient for modeling row/column correlated noise (\cref{eq:structured}) as it commonly occurs in EMCCD, sCMOS, microbolometer detectors, SCM or STEM (see \cref{sec:intro}) by spanning pixels in the same row or column as $x_{i,j}$.
+\textbf{Autoregressive Receptive Fields for Noise}\quad Our AR decoder has a one-dimensional receptive field that is sufficient for modeling row- or column-correlated noise (\cref{eq:structured}) as it occurs in microscopy (see \cref{sec:noise} \textbf{Row-Correlated Noise}) by spanning pixels in the same row or column as $x_{i,j}$.
 See \cref{fig:explainer}b for a visual representation.